I don’t want to have sex … with you … right now … maybe ever… Surely I’m not the only one who has those sorts of thoughts!

 This is not a declaration anyone is used to hearing.
 We live in a world where sex is an easily exchanged commodity.
 People do it without giving it a second thought.

-It’s such an ingrained part of our culture people seem utterly baffled at the thought of someone not craving sex, either with them or in general.
+It’s such an ingrained part of our culture people seem utterly baffled at the thought of someone not craving sex, either with them or in a general sense.

 Not wanting to have sex, not being sexually attracted to someone is a fact of life for demisexuals, asexual, graysexuals and anyone else who finds themselves on the asexual spectrum.